- We advise you to exercise a high degree of caution in Trinidad and Tobago because of the high levels of serious crime.

 Natural disasters, severe weather and climate

 The hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
 Monitor local media reports and follow the instructions of local emergency officials.

 If you are travelling to Trinidad and Tobago during hurricane season, you should contact your tour operator to check whether tourist services at your planned destination have been affected.

 The direction and strength of hurricanes can change with little warning.
-You can check the latest information on hurricane or severe weather conditions at the National Hurricane and Tropical Prediction Center, the Caribbean Disaster Emergency Response Agency and the Humanitarian Early Warning Service.
+You can check the latest information on hurricane or severe weather conditions at the National Hurricane and Tropical Prediction Center, the Caribbean Disaster Emergency Management Agency and the Humanitarian Early Warning Service.

 In the event of an approaching hurricane, you should identify your local shelter.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 You should contact your airline for the latest flight information.
 The hurricane could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who may choose to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans.
 You should carry your travel documents (passport, picture IDs) at all times or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our Severe Weather page.

 Earthquakes: Trinidad and Tobago are subject to earthquakes.
 You can find out further information on earthquakes from Trinidad and Tobago's Office of Disaster Preparedness and Management.

 If a natural disaster occurs, follow the advice of local authorities.